Stabilis-Labs/c9-shape-liquidity-getter/README.md

 ```

 Calculates redemption values for multiple NFT positions.
 Returns an object mapping NFT IDs to their redemption values.

+## Precision Handling

+This library implements a specialized I192 decimal type to match the precision behavior of Scrypto's Decimal type, which is used in the CaviarNine smart contracts.
+Key features include:

+1. **Fixed 18 Decimal Places**: All values are represented with exactly 18 decimal places.

+2. **Truncation Rounding**: After each mathematical operation, the result is truncated toward zero to exactly 18 decimal places.
+This means:
+   - For positive numbers: digits beyond 18 decimal places are truncated (floor)
+   - For negative numbers: digits beyond 18 decimal places are truncated (ceiling)

+3. **Exact Match**: This approach ensures the library's calculations exactly match the results produced by the on-chain smart contracts.

+4. **Value Range**: The I192 type enforces the same value range constraints as Scrypto's Decimal:
+   - Max: 3138550867693340381917894711603833208051.177722232017256447
+   - Min: -3138550867693340381917894711603833208051.177722232017256448

+All output values from the library (xToken and yToken) are provided as strings with exactly 18 decimal places, maintaining the precision of the on-chain calculations.

 ## Price Bounds